Ramen Deka

 Ramen Deka (born 1 March 1954) is an Indian politician currently serving as the Governor of Chhattisgarh since July 2024.
-He was a member of Bharatiya Janata Party (BJP) and Member of Parliament, Lok Sabha in the 15th and 16th Lok Sabha, representing Mangaldoi.
+He is a member of Bharatiya Janata Party (BJP) and Member of Parliament, Lok Sabha in the 15th and 16th Lok Sabha, representing Mangaldoi.
 He is a former National Secretary of the BJP and President of the BJP Assam.

 Chhattisgarh Governor

 Deka has appointed as Governor of Chhattisgarh by President Droupadi Murmu on 27 July 2024.